Empower Your Future

 Ambassador Warren Clark Fellowship

-– Background in Christian advocacy and/or interfaith engagement
+• Demonstrated experience in the Middle East, Christian advocacy, and/or interfaith engagement

 Ambassador Warren Clark was CMEP’s Executive Director from 2008-2016.
 He was a career U.S. Foreign Service officer in the Department of State, serving in the Middle East, Europe, Canada, Africa, and at the United Nations.
 He was Charge d’affaires in Lagos, Nigeria; the U.S. Ambassador in Libreville, Gabon; and Principal Deputy Assistant Secretary of State for Africa in Washington.
 He worked on Middle East oil price negotiations, was State Department Desk Officer for Libya, and represented the United States on the UN Security Council for Middle East and African issues.
 In 2005 he earned a masters degree in theological studies from Virginia Theological Seminary.
 He worked on international programs at the Washington National Cathedral and chaired the Commission on Peace for the Episcopal Diocese of Washington.
 He also has served as a chaplain at Sibley Hospital.